ibm-cloud-architecture/refarch-eda/docs/index.md

 The Event Backbone is the center of the Event Driven Architecture providing the event communication and persistence layer with the following capabilities:

- * Pub/Sub style event communication between event producers and consumers
+ * Pub/Sub style event communication between event producers and consumers.
- * An Event Log to persist events for a given period of time
+ * An Event Log to persist events for a given period of time.
- * Replay of events
+ * Replay of events.
- * Subscriptions from multiple consumers
+ * Subscriptions from multiple consumers.

  [Read more ...](evt-backbone/README.md)